NYUCCL/psiTurk/README.md

    [here](https://requester.mturk.com/).
 3. In a terminal, install psiturk by typing `pip install git+git://github.com/NYUCCL/psiTurk.git@dev`.
-3. To use our example experiment, check out the repository by typing `git clone git://github.com/NYUCCL/psiTurk.git` or download it [as a zip file](https://github.com/NYUCCL/psiTurk/archive/master.zip).
+3. To use our example experiment, check out the repository by typing `git clone -b dev git://github.com/NYUCCL/psiTurk.git` or download it [as a zip file](https://github.com/NYUCCL/psiTurk/archive/master.zip).
 You can modify this experiment to create your own.